The Buzz

 I tried to capture a smooth and warm feeling, like a caress, like a precious and deep cashmere...

-TSS: You used a delayed modern citrus note which cuts through the somber atmosphere of the perfume -- Lux presented a similar chiaro-oscuro contrast and admittedly nearly all of your perfumes except for Amytis contain an allusion to light although even Amytis might contain it indirectly.
+TSS: You used a delayed modern citrus note which cuts through the somber atmosphere of the perfume -- Lux presented a similar chiaro-oscuro contrast, and admittedly nearly all of your perfumes, except for Amyitis, contain an allusion to light although even Amyitis might contain it more indirectly.
 Are you a "visual perfumer"?

 MdO: Probably...I live in the South of France, especially for the smells all around but also for the incredible colors and the sublime light...
 I love this light, I feel it, I need it.
 So it could belong in a way to my creations and I never forget that the natural raw ingredients give a shiny "sillage" to the fragrance...

-TSS: Why did you choose to live in Nice?
+TSS: How did you come to elect to live in Nice?

 I travel a lot but each time I'm so happy to come back and to find the lignt, the smells, the colors, the atmosphere, I'm always amazed by it.